Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADUserAppRoleAssignment.md

 ```

 ### -Id
 The ID of the app role to assign.
-Provide an empty Guid (`[Guid]::Empty`) when creating an app role assignement for an application that does not have any app roles defined, or the `Id` of the app role to assign the user to.
+Provide an empty Guid (`[Guid]::Empty`) when creating an app role assignment for an application that does not have any app roles defined, or the `Id` of the app role to assign the user to.

 You can retrieve the application's app roles by examining the application object's AppRoles property: